greek-2312/LFPC/README.md

 <img src="/venv/dfa_capture.PNG">

+Where 1, 2 and 3 are terminal symbols.
 I wasn't able to implement the self-loops, because it was impossible for me to install pygraphviz package.
 But this visualisation is possible for every grammar included in the text file.

 ### New transitions and all the rules obtained from transforming an NFA to DFA are stored in a dictionary.